davidskeck/davidskeck.github.io/_posts/2021-05-11-Microsoft-Pylance-and-Licensing-Sleight-of-Hand.md

 date:   2021-05-11
 ---

-[Pylance](https://github.com/microsoft/pylance-release) is a closed source tool created by Microsoft to provide various features to the VSCode editor when writing Python code.
+[Pylance](https://github.com/microsoft/pylance-release) is a closed source tool created by Microsoft to provide Python language server support to the VSCode editor.
+It can be used in place of the [Jedi](https://github.com/davidhalter/jedi) Python tool.

 Today, [vscode-python](https://github.com/Microsoft/vscode-python) was updated to fetch Pylance automatically and install it without prompting the user.